When Decisions Cannot Wait

 • Stability before optimization

-Increasing performance is secondary to understanding what currently holds a system together.
+Improving performance is secondary to understanding what currently holds a system together.

 • Alignment before interpretation